cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 **RoomOS January 2025**

-RoomOS 11.24.1.8 with AOSP DM will be released to RoomOS January 2025 on Thursday, February 20th, 2025.
+RoomOS 11.24.1.8 with AOSP DM has been released to RoomOS January 2025.
 Devices on a channel with RoomOS January 2025 will receive RoomOS 11.24.1.8 if the organization has registered as ready for migration.

 **RoomOS February 2025 and Automatic Upgrades**

-On Monday, February 24th, we will push the RoomOS 11.24.1.8 release to devices set to receive RoomOS February 2025.
+From Tuesday, February 25th, we started rolling out the RoomOS 11.24.1.8 release to devices set to receive RoomOS February 2025.
 This means if a device is on a channel manually pinned to RoomOS February 2025, or if it is set to get automatic upgrades, it will receive RoomOS 11.24.1.8 if the organization has registered as ready for migration.

-Later, when RoomOS 11.25 has been tested by Microsoft, RoomOS February 2025 will be updated and RoomOS 11.25 with AOSP DM will be available for Microsoft Teams Rooms devices if the organization has registered as ready for migration.
+Later, when RoomOS 11.25 has been tested by Microsoft, RoomOS February 2025 will be updated and RoomOS 11.25 with AOSP DM will be available for Microsoft Teams Rooms devices, if the organization has registered as ready for migration.

 **RoomOS March 2025 and Future Releases**